Course Schedule *

 - March 7 – April 25 (8 weeks)

-Interviews to determine your level in French are arranged upon registration.
+Testing to determine your level in French can be completed upon registration.

-Note: There is no interview required for French Level A0.
+Note: There is no testing required for French Level A0.

 Level A0 ("True Beginner")